Monarch Butterflies Listed as Endangered

 Why are monarch butterfly numbers in such steep decline?
 Mary Phillips, head of Garden for Wildlife from the National Wildlife Federation, says, “Monarchs are threatened with widespread habitat loss, increased use of pesticides to control insects and weeds, and natural enemies such as predators, parasitoids, and diseases.
 A changing climate is making some habitat less suitable and forcing changes in migratory patterns.”

 Mary further explains that milkweed, the only host plant on which monarchs lay their eggs, used to grow abundantly across the United States.

 The best way to help monarchs is restoring their natural habitat by planting native milkweeds and nectar plants, eliminating pesticides and encouraging others to adopt these practices,” she says.

 Reasons for Monarch Optimism

 Weather plays a large part in conservation, but there’s plenty gardeners can do to help, too.
 Planting natives and choosing natural control solutions for weeds and pests go a long way in sustaining the beloved monarch.
-All monarchs start their lives on milkweed; it’s the only plant on which adults lay their eggs and caterpillars happily munch.
-Consider planting one of the many local varieties of milkweed in your garden to get an up-close view of their life cycle.
+Insecticides and herbicides are strongly linked to insect and pollinator declines.
+Here’s how to get rid of aphids on milkweed plants.